-1. 1,000 - 2,000-word thought leadership article (maximum 2,000 words) that is:

-- Suitable for publication by a reputable business title such as Harvard Business Review. • - Structured and written in a professional style with points and arguments supported by • reference to the chosen campaign, communication activity or aspect of strategy practice. - Effective in communicating an expert perspective on the chosen topic with reference to relevant concepts, models or theories.
+- 1. 2,000-word thought leadership article that is: - Suitable for publication by a reputable business title such as Harvard Business Review. - Structured and written in a professional style with points and arguments supported by reference to the chosen campaign, communication activity or aspect of strategy practice.